Key Takeaways – TL; DR

 Even the most attractive BOGO deal won’t perform well if customers don’t know about it.
 Use multiple channels like social media, email marketing, and in-store signage to promote your offer.
 For e-commerce, notify customers about the deal throughout their shopping journey – on product pages, cart pages, and at checkout.

-How to create a BOGO promotion with Voucherify?
+How to create a BOGO promotion in Voucherify?

 Learn more: How to create a BOGO deal with Voucherify?